Sxlitude/antinuke/README.md

 - make sure to have `Members Intent` enabled.
 - make sure to have `Message Content Intent` enabled.
 #### Importing
-- [Click Here](https://replit.com/github/sxlitude/antinuke) to directly import the repo & wait.
+- Click on new repl button and import this repo from github.
 - Once it's done, do `npm install` in shell & wait.
 - Once it's done, go to `files` folder and edit `settings.js`
 - In secrets, put your bot token. (key = token)